AUSSIE HISTORY ALONG THE THAMES

 For Australians exploring the Thames Path there are places of particular interest.
 On the upper reaches of the river is the village of Buscot, and the National Trust owned Buscot Park.
 The house was built in the 1770’s by Edward Loveden Townsend.
 In 1859, Buscot Park was sold to Robert Tertius Campbell, who had made his fortune in the Australian gold rush, not as a prospector but as a gold trader.
 In a bold move he turned the extensive estate over to the production of alcohol, made from sugar-beet and beetroot.
 Barrels of spirit alcohol were sent down the Thames and across to France to be used in the production of brandy.

 Campbell was an innovative farmer who introduced steam driven ploughs, fitting them with lime-light flares so that work could continue after dark.
-Water was pumped from the Thames for irrigation and a narrow gauge railway was installed to collect the beets.
+Water was pumped from the river Thames for irrigation and a narrow gauge railway was installed to collect the beets.
 Sadly, he was never able to recoup his huge capital outlay and the venture failed.
 This was partly because, in what I like to think of as an example of Australian egalitarianism, he provided his farm labourers with unusually generous working conditions.

 At the height of Robert Campbell’s financial troubles he also faced a crisis within his family.
 His eldest daughter, Sydney born Florence, was involved in one of the Victorian era’s most notorious unsolved murders.